zalgonoise/research/ddd/secrets-store.md

 **`service.GetSecret`**

+Fetching a secret has simply one thing to consider; whether the target secret is shared or not.
+If it is shared, the key is expected to be in a `username:key` format, which will allow the secret key to be validated accordingly.
+Afterall, this will be how shared secrets appear to users.

+To allow some actions to be reusable in separate methods, I added `getSecret` and `getSharedSecret`.

+The `GetSecret` method will simply validate the user's input and depending on the `isShared` boolean from validating the secret key, either route is taken: `getSecret` or `getSharedSecret`

+`getSecret` fetches the user's private key and the secret value, deciphers it and returns a `*secret.Secret` already with its metadata.

+`getSharedSecret` validates the request by fetching the owner's shares for this secret, and checking whether the share is not expired, and if the user is a target.
+If they are, then the secret is deciphered with a `getSecret` call, and its key updated to the `username:key` format.

 ```go
 // GetSecret fetches the secret with key `key`, for user `username`.
 Returns a secret and an error
 func (s service) GetSecret(ctx context.Context, username string, key string) (*secret.Secret, error) {